Welcome to the School Clubs section, keeping you updated on the many and varied clubs running at St Bernadette’s across the school year.

 The Arts and Crafts is run at various times throughout the year, usually it is aimed at KS1 children.

-The KS2 choir practices with Mrs Beaumont every Wednesday during school time.
-They sing a variety of genres of song ranging from hymn singing to modern classics.
+The KS2 choir practices each week a variety of genres of song ranging from hymn singing to modern classics.
 The focus is on participation and fun!
 They often showcase their voices in assemblies, masses or local competitions.
 In addition, at certain times in the year, they sing for the local community.

 Every year, different classes play Kwik Cricket as part of their curriculum PE. and children can participate in an after school club in the Spring or Summer term.
 They spend time developing their skills and learning the rules.
 Intra-class competitions also take place so KS2 classes can compete against each other as well as other schools.